Less is More: The Influence of Pruning on the Explainability of CNNs: Methodology

-Our research design was based on a three-phase approach, containing a pre-study and two more focused experiments.
-While the pre-study and the first experiment were exploring the participants' subjective perception, the second experiment was evaluating the participants' performance based on objective metrics, leveraging \cite{schmidt2019quantifying}'s findings that more accurate decision-making indicates better explanation.
+Our research design is based on a three-phase approach, containing a pre-study and two more focused experiments.
+While the pre-study and the first experiment explore the participants' subjective perception, the second experiment evaluates the participants' performance based on objective metrics, leveraging \citet{schmidt2019quantifying} findings that more accurate decision-making indicates better explanation.

-We used Amazon's Mechanical Turk\footnote{Online: \url{https://www.mturk.com} [accessed: \today]} (MTurk) platform for all experiments in order to gather sufficient data.
+We used Amazon's Mechanical Turk\footnotemark[1] (MTurk) platform for all experiments to gather sufficient data.
 To ensure high-quality results, only MTurk respondents with a human intelligence task approval rate greater than 90\% were admitted.